 The Rossman School Distinguished Alumni Award recognizes men and women, living or deceased, who, by outstanding achievement, exemplify the values taught by Rossman School — leadership, citizenship, creativity, humanity and love of learning.
 This award, presented every five years, is the highest honor bestowed to our alumni.
 The first Distinguished Alumni Awards were presented in 1993, coinciding with the school’s 75th anniversary celebration.
-Thirty-five alumni have received the award to date.
+Forty alumni have received the award to date.
 Learn more about the recipients below (* indicates deceased).

 75th Anniversary Distinguished Alumni Award Recipients

 - Kevin D. Kline ('59)

 - William R. Orthwein, Jr. ('28)*

 W. Ashley Gray, Jr. ('29)*